An Open Society, If You Can Keep It

 This is the “authoritarian modernization” path once seen as the primary way for developing countries to succeed.
 Rather than viewing it that way, I would argue it is simply an illustration of how difficult it is to outright resist the tailwinds towards openness in the modern era.
 There is a reason that totalitarian regimes turned out to be quite short-lived, and even while they lasted tended to go through cycles of reform in which they became successively less totalitarian.

 Furthermore, open societies do have significant internal resources for resisting overly restrictive social control.
-Because of the ease with which citizens of an open society can form groups to try to safeguard their interests, the social scientist Douglas North and his co-authors argue that “If a group attempts to extract too much, then other groups who are normally not active on an issue are likely to begin paying attention and become active, with the potential to alter dramatically the political forces on this issue and hence the outcome.”[5]
+Because of the ease with which citizens of an open society can form groups to try to safeguard their interests, the social scientist Douglass North and his co-authors argue that “If a group attempts to extract too much, then other groups who are normally not active on an issue are likely to begin paying attention and become active, with the potential to alter dramatically the political forces on this issue and hence the outcome.”[5]
 This provides an incentive to moderate demands so as not to risk “mobilizing outsiders to become active” on that issue.
 Arguably, this is driving the success of housing reform politics in America today, with land use restrictionists having overreached quite far and eliciting a strong response.

 Nevertheless, while there are tailwinds towards openness, while open societies avail themselves of some internal defenses, the creation and maintenance of open societies is not guaranteed.
 It exists in the realm of contingent accomplishments—in other words, the realm of politics.
 Defenders of the open society must constantly do the work of making a case for its value, both its practicality as well as its moral superiority.